 With the help of newly made friends also trapped within the internment camp, her boyfriend on the outside, and an unexpected alliance, Layla begins a journey to fight for freedom, leading a revolution against the internment camp’s Director and his guards.

 Heart-racing and emotional, Internment challenges readers to fight complicit silence that exists in our society today.

 Having seen the description for this book, I just had to buy it.
 The idea drew me in right away because of its relevance.
 Negative attitudes towards Muslims have sadly become more prominent lately, which is completely unfair.
 This book imagines what could happen if the situation in America escalated, and shows how quickly things can change.
-I wanted to love this book.
-It had so much promise, but I was a little disappointed.
-Although I felt it could have been better, it was also incredibly shocking, as well as moving and heartbreaking.
+Although I felt it could have been better, this book was also incredibly shocking, as well as moving and heartbreaking.

 Rather than being set in a far-flung ultra-futuristic setting, Internment is set in a near future that unfortunately you can really believe could actually happen.
 I think it being near future makes it more terrifying.
 So many dystopias are set in a distant future that feels a long way away, like something that wouldn’t happen for a while.
 But sadly you can imagine this happening now.
 The book tackles big issues such as Islamophobia and illegal detainment, and it’s so good to see serious subject matter explored in young adult fiction.

 Publishing Info: July 2011 by HarperVoyager (first published 1998)